Summary

 Fluid Coupling

 Hydraulic coupling is another name for fluid coupling.
-It’s a hydrodynamic device that uses hydraulic fluid acceleration and deceleration to deliver the rotating mechanical power.
-It consists of a runner on the driven shaft (input) and an impeller on the driving shaft (output) (output).
+It’s a hydrodynamic device that uses hydraulic fluid acceleration and deceleration to deliver rotating mechanical power.
+It consists of a runner on the driven shaft (input) and an impeller on the driving shaft (output).
 The impeller functions as a pump, while the runner functions as a turbine.

 The tangential component of absolute velocity is low in impellers near their axis.
-Because the tangential component of absolute velocity is high near the impeller’s periphery, the fluid velocity increases as the impeller accelerate.
+Because the tangential component of absolute velocity is high near the impeller’s periphery, the fluid velocity increases as the impeller accelerates.
 The kinetic energy of an object increases as its velocity increases.
 The fluid exits the impeller at a high velocity, impacts the runner blades, exchanges energy, and exits the runner at a low velocity.